The Solent Forum

 Biodiversity & Marine Net Gain

-There is a separate system that applies to marine development (Marine Net Gain (MNG)) which is currently under development.
+There will be a separate system that applies to marine development (Marine Net Gain (MNG)) which is currently under development.

 Marine Net Gain